Our litigation and enforcement policy

 We do not provide advice on discrimination or human rights issues.
 If you need help or guidance on a discrimination or human rights matter which has affected you please contact the Equality Advisory and Support Service (EASS).

-We cannot respond to individual enquiries.
+We cannot respond to enquiries from individuals.

 Whistleblowing